 Press / More Music CD Reviews

-Other related recording by The Sirens Records includes:
+Other related recordings by The Sirens Records include:

 Press / Music CD Reviews

 “… On this disc, accompanied by John Whitfield on bass, Thompson displays her keyboard facility, expressive warmth and deep-dyed knowledge of jazz and pop standards.
 Stylistically conservative, she has an ingratiating tone (well-recorded here on a Baldwin SD-10 concert grand) and an improvisatory method that manages to avoid stale choices.
 On “Witchcraft,” she even suggests spells more subtle than Sinatra, who made the song his own.
 She often opts for gentle tempos that could be lulling in the hands of pianists less schooled in the boisterous bars of Chicago’s South Side.
 But Thompson’s perky phrasing and unerring sense of swing offer a fresh, zesty slant on such chestnuts as “Softly, As In a Morning Sunrise” and “I Hear A Rhapsody.”
 Whitfield is a more than capable partner throughout, and the duo profitably welcomes guest tenor saxophonist John Brumbach to sit in on two numbers.”